 “I am so proud of my faculty and staff and their dedication to social and emotional learning,” Principal Tiffany Benavides said.
-“It is at the heart of everything we do at Bailey, and it is wonderful to see them recognized for their hard work!
+“It is at the heart of everything we do at Bailey Junior High, and it is wonderful to see them recognized for their hard work!
 We make sure that every child on our campus feels loved, safe and valued!”

 In August, Bailey, which serves students in seventh and eighth grades, received seven out of a possible seven distinctions from the Texas Education Agency.
 Those distinctions were for reading/ELA, science, math, social studies, top 25 percent student progress, top 25 percent closing performance gaps and post-secondary readiness.